prasadsanap8149/MoneyManagement/PRIVACY_POLICY.md

-# Privacy Policy for Money Management App
+# Privacy Policy for Secure Money - Personal Finance Manager App

 **Effective Date:** June 1, 2025
 **Last Updated:** June 1, 2025

 ## 1. Introduction

-This privacy policy describes how Money Management App ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application.
+This privacy policy describes how Secure Money - Personal Finance Manager App ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application.

 ## 2. Information We Collect